 If you're a fan of interior design, mid-century modern style, or just furniture in general, then chances are that you're a fan of oak furniture—and you're not alone.
 Oak is one of the most popular furniture-making woods, used in creating just about every piece of furniture there is—from beds to bookshelves and back again.

 Oak furniture is one of the most versatile hardwoods there is.
-Its color palette, grain, and texture can easily suit a wide variety of decorating aesthetics and can be found in a number of different styles.
+Its color palette, grain, and texture can easily suit a wide variety of decorating aesthetics and can be found in several different styles.
 Like other high-quality woods, if cared for properly, a well-made oak piece can last a lifetime.
-To get the most out of your next oak purchase, there are a few things you'll need to know up front.
+To get the most out of your next oak purchase, there are a few things you'll need to know upfront.
 With the following tips in-hand, buying the oak furniture your room has been waiting for will be a breeze.

 The first thing to know about oak is that there's a lot of it—and much of it is grown, harvested, milled, and turned into trim-work and furniture right here in the U.S. Oak is the single most abundant hardwood species found in the United States.